esun-ai/traditional-chinese-text-recogn-dataset/README.md

 └── lock.mdb
 ```

 Our data structure of LMDB follows the repo. [clovaai/deep-text-recognition-benchmark](https://github.com/clovaai/deep-text-recognition-benchmark).
 The value queried by key `'num-samples'.encode()` gets total number of text images.
-The index of text images starts from 1.
+The indexes of text images starts from 1.
 Given the `index`, we can query binary of the image and its label by key `'image-%09d'.encode() % index` and `'label-%09d'.encode() % index`.
 The implement details are shown in the class [`LmdbConnector`](https://github.com/GitYCC/traditional-chinese-text-recogn-dataset/blob/main/lmdb_tools/lmdb_connector.py#L7) in [`lmdb_tools/lmdb_connector.py`](./lmdb_tools/lmdb_connector.py).

 We also provide several tools to manipulate the LMDB shown in [`lmdb_tools`](./lmdb_tools).
 Before using those tools, we should install some dependencies. (tested with python 3.6)